Lifeguard Training and Certification in Cayuga County

 • Surface dive 7–10 feet to retrieve a 10-pound object

-• Swim 20 yards back to the starting point while carrying the object
+• Return to the surface and swim 20 yards back to the starting point while carrying the object

 • Exit the water without using steps or a ladder